Newsletter Subscribe

 Add half a cup of water and let the curry simmer for 15 minutes.
 As the curry cooks on the stove, the flavours will intensify.
 Thereafter, allow the curry to cool down for five minutes and serve with jasmine rice.
 Garnish with parsley and red chili.

-That’s it!
-Your Thai yellow curry is ready to eat.
+The Thai yellow curry is ready to eat.
 If you’ve never tried it before, prepare to be surprised.
 The tender chicken, along with warm spices, thick coconut cream, and lime juice, will provide you with a delicious experience.
+The best part about this dish is that the flavours in Thai yellow curry will deepen the next day.
+You may choose to double the portions in this recipe; it’s that delicious.

 Leftovers store well; place the Thai yellow curry in an airtight container in the fridge for up to three days.
 You can also freeze the Thai yellow curry for up to three months.
 Reheat on the stove or in the microwave.